mchernyakov/gossip-glomers/README.md

-[Txn c](cmd/txn_c.go): initially, I thought about something more sophisticated like proper MVCC, but then it turned out (and proved by [@elh's solution](https://github.com/elh/gossip-glomers)) that snapshots (again) + broadcasting the whole store works.
+[Txn c](cmd/txn_c.go): initially, I thought about something more sophisticated like proper MVCC, but then it turned out (and proved by [@elh's solution](https://github.com/elh/gossip-glomers)) that snapshots (again) + broadcasting writes works.

 Articles:
 - https://jepsen.io/consistency